Aberdeen Lifeboat Station: History

 In a great storm of January 1800, a considerable number of ships were wrecked off the Aberdeenshire coast.
 This prompted moves for a lifeboat in Aberdeen.
 However, public donations failed to be sufficient, and it was Alexander Baxter of Glassel, Lord Rector of Marischal College, who would fund the first lifeboat for the Aberdeen Shipmasters' Society.

-A 30-foot 10-oared lifeboat was constructed by Henry Greathead of South Shields, arriving in Aberdeen in 1802.
+A 30 ft 10-oared lifeboat was constructed by Henry Greathead of South Shields, arriving in Aberdeen in 1802.
 Only one boat of this type survives to this day, and is on display at Zetland lifeboat museum in Redcar.

-The lifeboat was stationed at Footdee, on the north side on the entrance to Aberdeen harbour, at the mouth (or foot) of the River Dee.
-The first lifeboat house is marked next to the Observatory (Port Entrance Control Tower) at Abercromby Jetty, on Thomas Telford's map of 1828.
+The lifeboat was stationed at Footdee, on the north side on the entrance to Aberdeen Harbour, at the mouth (or foot) of the River Dee.
+The first lifeboat house is marked next to the Observatory (Port Entrance Control Tower) at Abercromby Jetty, on Thomas Telford's map of 1828, although the lifeboat is recorded as being wrecked in March 1820.
+No other details are known.

+Aberdeen's second lifeboat was built by Wake of Sunderland, at a cost of £100, and was funded from Harbour dues.
+The boat arrived at Aberdeen in 1843, and was named Bon Accord.
+The 'Beach' lifeboat served Aberdeen for 10 years, and was then retained as a reserve lifeboat for a further 17 years after replacement.

-The Harbour Commissioners purchased the "Beach" lifeboat in 1853, the Bon Accord I, which had a carriage for transportation and launching, and was stationed at the north corner of North Square, Footdee.
-A second "Harbour" lifeboat was provided in 1875, Bon Accord II, which was suspended in a shed above the water, at the landing jetty at Lower Quay.
+In 1853, the Aberdeen Harbour Commissioners purchased a 30-foot Peake self-righting (P&S) from Forrestt of Limehouse, London.
+The lifeboat had a carriage for transportation and launching, and was stationed at the north corner of North Square, Footdee.
+The lifeboat again took the name Bon Accord.
+A second 'Harbour' lifeboat, Bon Accord No. 2, was provided in 1875, and was suspended in a shed above the water, at the landing jetty at Lower Quay.
 Just one lifeboat crew, a Master, Mate and 10 men, were selected each year from the harbour pilots, as it was thought highly unlikely that both boats would be required at the same time.
-Both lifeboats were still in service in 1924, Aberdeen lifeboats estimated to have rescued a total of 589 lives by that date.
+Both lifeboats remained in service until 1924, by which time it is estimated that Aberdeen lifeboats had saved a total of 589 lives.